Microsoft employees call for end to ICE contract in letter to CEO Satya Nadella

-Outraged by the federal government’s treatment of people at the border, a collection of more than 100 Microsoft employees have sent a letter to CEO Satya Nadella requesting that the company end its $19.4 contract to provide cloud services to Immigrations and Customs Enforcement (ICE) and clients who support ICE.
+Outraged by the federal government’s treatment of people at the southern U.S. border, a collection of more than 100 Microsoft employees have sent a letter to CEO Satya Nadella requesting that the company end its $19.4 million contract to provide cloud services to Immigrations and Customs Enforcement (ICE) and clients who support ICE.

 ICE is a law enforcement agency attached to the U.S. Department of Homeland Security.